laroche/private-geldanlage/anlage.md

 |                         | < 50 % if VIX > 40          |

 This means for 100K USD you should have < 150 delta and > 100 theta.
+In a very volatile market with VIX more than 40, you should have a maximum of 500 theta and a max buying power of 50 %.